entaroadun/hnpickup/README.txt

 1. ETL = Extract, Transform, Load
 2. DM = Data Mining
-3. VISUALISATION = Data presentation in a format that can support decision making process
+3. VISUALISATION (VIEW) = Data presentation in a format that can support decision making process

 This is how the code is organized.
 You can think of it as a "Hello, World!" data mining web service and application.
+Data can be visualized using JS frameworks or it can be imported to external desktop software through JSON.

 ## =============================
 ## == WARNING